hyperledger/caliper/docs/vNext/Architecture.md

 Caliper considers scalability one of its most important goals (besides extensibility/flexibility).
 Workload generation from a single machine can quickly reach the resource limitations of the machine.
 If we want the workload rate to match the scalability and performance characteristics of the evaluated SUT then we need a distributed approach!

-Accordingly, Caliper (as a framework) comprises of two different services/processes: a master process and numerous worker processes.
+Accordingly, Caliper (as a framework) comprises of two different services/processes: a manager process and numerous worker processes.
-* The master process initializes the SUT (if supported) and coordinates the run of the benchmark (i.e., schedules the configured rounds) and handles the performance report generation based on the observed TX statistics.
+* The manager process initializes the SUT (if supported) and coordinates the run of the benchmark (i.e., schedules the configured rounds) and handles the performance report generation based on the observed TX statistics.
 * The worker processes perform the actual workload generation, independently of each other.
 Even if a worker process reaches the limits of its host machine, using more worker processes (on multiple machines) can further increase the workload rate of Caliper.
 Thus worker processes are the backbone of Caliper's scalability.

 The described setup is illustrated in the next figure.